seangpachareonsub/honne/README.md

 #### Profile page

-TLike any profile page, it serves to allow users to control their presence on the application.
+Like any profile page, it serves to allow users to control their presence on the application.
 The app directs them to three sub pages to do so:

 * Images page
 * Preferences page